craftercms/docs/source/content-authors/content-authors-pages.rst

 -------------
 Adding a Page
 -------------
-To add a page, in the Site Content panel, click on the **Pages** folder.
+To add a page, in the Sidebar panel, click on the **Pages** folder.
 Navigate to the level and location within the site navigation tree where you want to create the content, then right click on the parent page and select *New Content*

 .. image:: /_static/images/page/page-add-new-content.png
     :width: 40 %